MAKE SURE TO CLICK ON THE ANNOUNCEMENTS TAB ON THE RIGHT TO SEE THE LATEST SCHEDULE AND NEW INFORMATION!

 These basic skills will be supplemented with lots of tumbling, gymnastics and coordination drills that will bring out the ‘athlete,’ give them strength and build confidence.
 Body awareness/control is very important in this age group and wrestling will/can help.
 These skills will transfer to any other sport.

-Safety is a true concern and one of the items that is tops on our list.
+Safety is a true concern.
 When the coaches are instructing/talking we need the wrestler’s full attention so as to keep the sessions fruitful and safe.
 There is a lot of repetition in our sport; we are firm believers in ‘Practice makes permanent, perfect practice makes perfect.’
 Wrestling is a physical and technically demanding sport and having a routine with a systematic approach will help them all learn and become more confident through the season.

 We are looking for all the athletes to do their best at all times.
 Though wrestling may be a solo sport when one is developing/learning, it is the ‘Team Unity’ that helps build the individual.
 This includes the team structure at home.
 We will profess that it is important to do the right things while at school, in the wrestling room/competition venue, and at home.